- Daniel Benmayor

 Imagine it.
 You’ve paid big bucks to be shrouded and driven into the woods with a group of people you’ve never met.
 Armed with a paintball gun that shoots painful but otherwise harmless pellets, you’re ultimately playing war, the next step up from videogames simulating combat.
 Other teams are in the woods with you, and you’re all competing for the same goals.
 At each checkpoint, a flag marks a box with a helpful item left inside.
 Luckily, your team finds the box first.
 Inside is a bullet-proof vest, but why would you need that on a paintball field?
 You find out why when one of your teammates goes down, dropped by a headshot from a real gun.

 According to director Daniel Benmayor, the intention of his movie Paintball was to make a thriller that offers the same exhilaration of the game being played onscreen, and then twists the game into something deadly and real and confrontational.
 To accomplish this, Benmayor uses gritty handheld photography to give his audience a sense of being there.
 He places his characters and audience in the middle of nowhere and gives them no idea what’s going on.
 Then he slowly reveals, piece by piece, an absurd conspiracy, while never easing up on the tension.
 In a way, what Benmayor has done is brilliant.
-In another way, his approach is far too spare to keep his audience involved.
+In another way, his approach is far too simplistic to keep his audience involved.

 Consider the characters.
 There are none.
 Sure, names are uttered and dialogue is spoken.
 But not until the last twenty minutes, when there’s only one player left, is there anyone to root for.
 Everyone’s decked out in camouflage and goggles so they’re hard to distinguish from one another, and their personalities meld together in a mess of shouting and arguing about what to do next.
 The group of strangers gets whittled down one by one in gory violence, by a lone hunter observing them from afar through thermal imaging goggles, picking out the weakest of them.
 Eventually, we learn the hunter is being instructed by someone on a walkie-talkie, telling him who to kill and who to let be.
 But to what end?